 World Cup Semi-Final: England V. Croatia, Winner Will Play France

-The men's World Cup soccer tournament is down to the final two games.
+The men's World Cup soccer tournament is down to the final two games that matter.

 A day after France advanced to Sunday's final in Moscow with a 1-0 victory over Belgium, the focus of the tournament is now turning to the other semi-final game, England against Croatia in Moscow.